Olive: Growth and propagation

-In situations where extreme cold has damaged or killed the olive tree, the rootstock can survive and produce new shoots which in turn become new trees.
+Where extreme cold has damaged or killed the above-ground parts of the tree, the rootstock can survive and produce new shoots which in turn become new trees.
 In this way, olive trees can regenerate themselves.
-In Tuscany in 1985, a very severe frost destroyed many productive and aged olive trees and ruined many farmers' livelihoods.
-However, new shoots appeared in the spring and, once the dead wood was removed, became the basis for new fruit-producing trees.
+In Tuscany in 1985, a severe frost destroyed many productive and aged olive trees and ruined farmers' livelihoods; recovery was expected to take four or five years.